 The American Pregnancy Association recommends refraining from any unnecessary or cosmetic dental procedures until after delivery.
 To combat gingivitis and periodontal disease, your dentist may opt for scaling and root planning, a non-surgical procedure in which he cleans the tooth-root surface to remove plaque and tarter build-up.
 This procedure can help to alleviate most painful symptoms.
 If dental work is necessary, the second trimester or first half of the third trimester is the ideal time.
 This reduces risk to the baby and makes lying down through the procedure as comfortable as possible for you.

 The best way to avoid gum and tooth pain during pregnancy is to practice good oral hygiene.
 Use a soft-bristle toothbrush to gently clean your teeth and gums after every meal.
 If your teeth are extra sensitive, use a toothpaste specifically designed to combat sensitivity.
 Floss daily.
+Even better, invest in a Water Pik.
+We love the Waterpik® Aquarius Water Flosser because it is clinically proven to be up to 50% more effective than traditional floss and cleans 3 times deeper than regular brushing and flossing.
+The Waterpik also provides maximum plaque removal and gum stimulation.
 Cut down on sugary foods and drinks, and drink plenty of water.
-Chew gum that contains xylitol, an ingredient that reduces the bacteria that causes tooth decay.
-Rinse out your mouth with water after any instances of vomiting.
 Finally, see your dentist regularly.